 For the last few years, midcentury design has seen a resurgence in living rooms, whether that's found in the clean lines of straight-back sofas with tapered legs, or spotted in sleek lighting with rounded shades.
 Its minimalist finish appeals to our current desire to pair down, and its relatively subtle palette complements our ready phrase to inject interiors with "a pop of color."
 So it's no surprise that midcentury modern living rooms are often showcased on Instagram: Scroll through design categories and you're bound to see them, too.

 We collected our seven favorite midcentury modern living rooms on Instagram—and yes, some were found while watching Mad Men—so that you can take some design cues from their stunning composition.
-We've also found like-minded pieces from the photos that you can shop, too, which make emulating this timeless design that much easier.
-Because if there's one thing better than appreciating this aesthetic, it's actually living in it.

 Located in the midcentury mecca of Palm Springs, California and built by one of the design trends most famous developers, Joseph Eichler, this living room embodies the timelessness of this look.
 The two-tone beams match the clean lines of the custom fireplace, which add a simple layer of texture to the room.